-RobecoSAM is pleased to see that over the years, participation rates in the RobecoSAM Corporate Sustainability Assessment have continuously risen – with a record number of companies taking part in this year’s assessment – indicating that sustainability is increasingly rising to the top of corporate agendas and becoming more mainstream.
+SAM is pleased to see that over the years, participation rates in the SAM Corporate Sustainability Assessment have continuously risen – with a record number of companies taking part in this year’s assessment – indicating that sustainability is increasingly rising to the top of corporate agendas and becoming more mainstream.

-On the following pages, RobecoSAM offers insights highlighting opportunities and risks deriving from economic, environmental and social trends and developments that have an impact on the competitive position of companies in each of the 60 industries analyzed.
-Not only are the top 15% of the companies from each industry included in The Sustainability Yearbook, but they are also classified into three categories: RobecoSAM Gold Class, RobecoSAM Silver Class and RobecoSAM Bronze Class.
-Because The Sustainability Yearbook aims to distinguish those companies that have each demonstrated their strengths in the area of corporate sustainability, we see greater value in rewarding groups of top performing companies, rather than individual companies.
+On the following pages, SAM offers insights highlighting opportunities and risks deriving from economic, environmental and social trends and developments that have an impact on the competitive position of companies in each of the 60 industries analyzed.
+Companies ranking in the top 15% of each industry included in The Sustainability Yearbook, and those within the top 10% are classified into three categories: SAM Gold Class, SAM Silver Class and SAM Bronze Class.
+As the Sustainability Yearbook aims to distinguish those companies that have each demonstrated their strengths in the area of corporate sustainability, we see greater value in rewarding groups of top performing companies, rather than individual companies.
 Furthermore, in order to be included in the Yearbook, companies must achieve a score within 30% of their industry’s top performing company.

-In addition to the companies’ sustainability scores derived from the CSA, a qualitative screen based on RobecoSAM’s Media & Stakeholder Analysis (MSA) is also applied to determine eligibility for inclusion in The Sustainability Yearbook.
+In addition to the companies’ sustainability scores derived from the CSA, a qualitative screen based on SAM’s Media and Stakeholder Analysis (MSA) is applied to determine eligibility for inclusion in The Sustainability Yearbook.
 The MSA is based on an examination of media coverage and publicly available stakeholder information provided by RepRisk ESG Business Intelligence and evaluates a company’s response to critical sustainability issues that may arise during the year.
-This process aligns the Yearbook’s methodology with any decision by the Dow Jones Sustainability Index Committee to exclude a company from the DJSI, which is also based on the MSA.
+This process aligns the Yearbook’s methodology with any decision by the Dow Jones Sustainability Indices Committee to exclude a company from the DJSI, which is also based on the MSA.

-RobecoSAM monitors corporate actions throughout the year.
-In line with the treatment of corporate actions for the Dow Jones Sustainability Indices, RobecoSAM will review corporate actions on a case-by-case basis and apply a consistent methodology.
-For mergers or acquisitions where the merged/acquired company represents 33% or more of the free-float market capitalization of the combined entity, a merged score will be used for the surviving entity.
-The merged score is calculated as the market cap-weighted score of the individual entities prior to the merger/acquisition.
-For companies below this threshold, no merged score will be used and the original score of the acquiring/surviving company will be used.
-If a company is delisted as a result of a corporate action prior to the end of October, it will no longer be eligible for inclusion in The Sustainability Yearbook, given that the entity no longer exists.
-Companies with a merged score are marked in the Yearbook.
+SAM monitors corporate actions throughout the year.
+In line with the treatment of corporate actions for the Dow Jones Sustainability Indices, SAM will review corporate actions on a case-by-case basis and apply a consistent methodology.
+For merged companies, the surviving entity will be considered for the Yearbook based on the score of the company assessed which SAM deems to be the surviving entity.
+If a company is delisted as a result of a corporate action prior to the end of October, it will no longer be eligible for inclusion in the Sustainability Yearbook, given that the entity no longer exists.

-Changes in company names are reviewed periodically and the names of all companies have been updated to the best of RobecoSAM’s knowledge at the time of printing.
-Name changes occurring after this date may not be reflected in the printed version of the Yearbook, but may be updated on the SAM Sustainability Yearbook website.
+Company names and countries are reviewed periodically and updated to the best of SAM’s knowledge at the time of publication.
+Changes occurring after this date may not be reflected in the printed version of the Yearbook, but may be updated on the SAM Sustainability Yearbook website.